bsmg/beat-saber-community-wiki/support.md

 * You're **scrolling right **to actually see the CustomMaps songpack
 * There actually is a Plugins folder in your install directory
 * Steam/Oculus is launching Beat Saber from the **same installation** that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive*
-* If you installed mods manually, you included all the files from the download and put them in the correct folders, as well as their dependencies.
+* If you installed mods manually,make sure you included all the files from the download and put them in the correct folders, as well as their dependencies.
+* Redownload the dependencies, `BSUtils`, `Harmony`, `IniParser` and `BSIPA` and extract them to the correct folders, and run the IPA.exe again.

 ![Custommaps](/uploads/custommaps.png "Custommaps")
 # 2. Game has issues after installing mods